agiacalone/cecs-327-lab-peer-to-peer/README.md

 Since your computer is emulating the "universe" for your running nodes, you can (and should) specify seperate "sync" locations for each node.
 This can be done by using a [Docker Compose config file](https://docs.docker.com/compose) for your assignment.
 Docker Compose allows for one file to configure many different Docker nodes all at once.

 ## Some Notes
-* If you're working in pairs for this assignemnt, please let me know ASAP and I will create a single git repository for both people to use.
+* If you're working in pairs for this assignment, please let me know ASAP and I will create a single git repository for both people to use.
 * If you've done the previous assignment (and hopefully feel more comfortable using Docker), great!
 If not, this is where I would highly recommend to start.
 Also, if you did the lesson and want a bit "more", I encoruage you to find a few Docker repositories and play with them.
 I particulary enjoy tinkering with the [repos made by linuxserver.io](https://www.linuxserver.io).
 * If you're feeling okay with Docker and still don't know where to start, try making a Docker container with a defined port/socket and a simple program to handle that socket [using something like this](https://realpython.com/python-sockets).
 * You might need a distributed hash table (DHT)